Stampede Pest Control

 What Are Bed Bugs?

 Cimex lectularius, or bed bugs, are six-legged, oval-shaped insects.
 Adults are about 3/16th of an inch long, and before they feed, they are flat and brown.
-After they feed, they become red, long, and fat; resembling an apple seed.
-They do not have wings, so they cannot fly but they can move relatively quickly.
+After they feed, they become red, long, and fat, resembling an apple seed.
+They do not have wings, so they cannot fly, but they can move relatively quickly.

+Despite their inability to fly, bed bugs are highly mobile.
+They latch onto fabrics like blankets, clothing, and bags and travel with their future hosts.
+Because they travel so easily and have rapid life cycles, they spread quickly.
 Bed bugs eat blood from humans and other warm-blooded hosts.
 They have been feeding off of humans for millennia and live wherever humans gather.
 It is the blood from the host that makes them fat and red after they eat.

 Along with being speedy crawlers, they reproduce rapidly, too.
 Females can lay over 500 eggs in their short stages of life.
 The eggs become adults in just three weeks.
 It’s this rapid life cycle that makes bed bug infestations so challenging to control.